 We are so excited that you've decided to take this next step in your spiritual journey!
 Here is what you should do:

-- Watch the following 5 short video modules.
-We hope they give you a better theological understanding of what baptism is and also makes sure you are getting baptized for the right reasons.
+- Take our "Baptism Class" by watching the following 5 short video modules.
+We hope they give you a better theological understanding of what baptism is and also make sure you are getting baptized for the right reasons.

 - After you finish all of the modules, fill out a questionnaire found near the bottom of this page.
 Once you've filled out the questionnaire, one of our pastors will give you a call to connect with you and answer any questions you might have.

-- Please take the class and fill out the questionnaire by April 2.
+- Please watch the videos and fill out the questionnaire.
 If you miss this deadline, you are welcome to still take the class and we can have you join our next Baptism Service.

 JESUS COMMANDS BAPTISM.